Early Life

-Weili Dai was born in Shanghai, China, and moved to the United States at the age of 17.
-She played semi-professional basketball in her youth.
-She earned a Bachelor's degree in Computer Science from the University of California, Berkeley, where she met her husband, Sehat Sutardja.
+Weili Dai was born in Shanghai, China, and immigrated to the United States at the age of 17.
+She attended the University of California, Berkeley, where she earned a degree in computer science.
+During her time at Berkeley, she met her husband, Sehat Sutardja, who was pursuing a doctorate in electrical engineering.
+Her early life involved semi-professional basketball, which she credits for building her confidence and teamwork skills.

 Rise to Success